-Help for All Types of Learners Elizabeth Shillings is the reading coach at Green Cove Springs Junior High School.
-She said Corrective Reading is used with all students scoring at Level 1 on the FCAT, which includes Special Education students and English for speakers of other languages (ESOL).
-"During the 2006-2007 school year, we implemented an inclusion model for our Intensive Reading classes, which include Special Education students," she said.
-"Our district's Special Education reading supervisors recommended Corrective Reading as the core program rather than the Special Education course already in place, and we look forward to student progress.
+Elizabeth Shillings, Green Cove Springs Junior High School Reading Coach

+"During the 2006-2007 school year, we implemented an inclusion model for our intensive Reading classes, which include Special Education students," she said.
+"Our district's Special Education Reading supervisors recommended Corrective Reading as the core program rather than the Special Education course already in place, and we look forward to student progress.
 Our ESOL students also experience the program, but within a small group of their peers."

-"Corrective Reading definitely helped give students the necessary tools they need to have success in high school."
-Elizabeth Shillings, Green Cove Springs Junior High School Reading Coach Shillings said one of the teachers told her she has had former students, now attending high school, return to tell her how much they benefited from the use of Corrective Reading in their reading and content area coursework.
-Students Experience Success Karen Hemmer is the reading coach at Lakeside Junior High School.
-She said she's a firm believer in Corrective Reading because she has seen the results firsthand since she began teaching it in 1999.
+One of Shillings' teachers told her she has had former students, now attending high school, return to tell her how much they benefited from the use of Corrective Reading in their Reading and content area coursework.

+Students Experience Success

+Karen Hemmer is the Reading Coach at Lakeside Junior High School.
+She is a firm believer in Corrective Reading because she has seen the results firsthand since she began teaching it in 1999.

-"In addition to improved FCAT scores, students are experiencing success across classes.
-Usually by the third quarter some of them tell me they earned an A in Language Arts or other content area classes for the first time in their lives.
+"In addition to being happy with our FCAT scores, students are experiencing success across classes.
+Usually by the third quarter some of them tell me they earned an 'A' in Language Arts or other content area classes for the first time in their lives.
 They give Corrective Reading the credit for this improvement, and so do I," she said.

-"The planned repetition, adherence to research-based strategies, all-encompassing coverage of the major elements of reading, and scripted lesson plans all make me confident that no area has been left to happenstance.
+"The planned repetition, adherence to research-based strategies, all-encompassing coverage of the major elements of Reading, and scripted lesson plans all make me confident that no area has been left to happenstance.
 I would not be able to gather together a program as carefully coordinated and with as complete coverage as Corrective Reading.
 I am not so arrogant as to believe that one individual could plan a program as comprehensively as a team of experts," said Hemmer.

-Sherry Walsh is the reading coach at Wilkinson Junior High School.
-She said Corrective Reading's Decoding and Comprehension components work especially well in a class of Special Education students.
-"The teacher told me she has seen dramatic improvements in classroom management, reading fluency, and pride.
-The students' attitude has switched from 'I can't' to 'I can'.
-It's amazing to watch," she said.
+Sherry Walsh is the Reading Coach at Wilkinson Junior High School.
+She said Corrective Reading Decoding and Comprehension components work especially well in a class of Special Education students.

+"The teacher told me she has seen dramatic improvements in classroom management, Reading fluency, and pride.
+The students' attitudes have switched from 'I can't' to 'I can' It's amazing to watch," she said.
-Other

 About Clay County School District

-Grades: K-12

-Number of Students: 36,00 Reduced Price Lunch: 26%
+Grades: K-12 Number of Students: 36,000 Reduced Price Lunch: 26%

-For More Information

 Dr. Suzanne Herndon, Supervisor of Reading Clay County School District 900 Walnut Street Green Cove Springs, Florida 32043 Tel: (904) 272-8100, ext.
 2441 sherndon@mail.clay.k12.fl.us

-Tulare City Elementary School District

-English-Language Learners in California Improve Reading Skills